This tutorial covers:

 Commander.js

-recommends that creating a local command object to use while testing.
+recommends creating a local command object to use while testing.
 You will do that later, inside each test block, like this:

 const program = new Command();